pietrorampini/UpdateChecker/README.md

 Lead Developer: Pietro "Rampo" - PiKo Technologies

-The Crouton logo has been created by [Marie Schweiz](http://marie-schweiz.de).
+This Readme.md file has been written with [Mou](http://mouapp.com/).